 AEO vs GEO: Understanding the Core Concepts

 Before comparing AEO and GEO side by side, it’s important to understand what each really means.
-Both strategies aim to make content more accessible to AI-driven systems, but they approach the goal differently.
+Both strategies aim to make content score more accessible to AI-driven systems, but they approach the goal differently.
 Let’s break them down one by one.

 What is AEO?
 (Answer Engine Optimization)